Open-EO/openeo.org/documentation/1.0/datacubes.md

 ## What are Datacubes?

-Datacubes are basically just multidimensional arrays.
-They are the way in which data is represented in OpenEO.
-They can provide a nice and tidy interface for spatiotemporal data as well as the operations you may want to execute on it.
+Data is represented as datacubes in openEO, which are multi-dimensional arrays with additional information about their dimensionality.
+Datacubes can provide a nice and tidy interface for spatiotemporal data as well as for the operations you may want to execute on them.
 As they are arrays, it might be easiest to look at raster data as an example, even though datacubes can hold vector data as well.
 Our example data however consists of a 6x7 raster with 4 bands [`blue`, `green`, `red`, `near-infrared`] and 3 timesteps [`2020-10-01`, `2020-10-13`, `2020-10-25`], displayed here in an orderly, timeseries-like manner:

 <figure>
     <img src="./datacubes/dc_timeseries.png" alt="Raster datacube timeseries: 12 imagery tiles are depicted, grouped by 3 dates along a timeline (time dimension).
 Each date has a blue, green, red and near-infrared band (bands dimension).
 Each single tile has the dimensions x and y (spatial dimensions).">